The world has now had 100 years with Streams in the Desert.

 Zondervan has a modified version which incorporates both Morning and Evening devotionals.

-If you would like to know more about the woman responsible for 100 years with Streams in the Desert, consider her biography: Overflowing Faith: Lettie Cowman and Streams in the Desert.
+If you would like to know more about the woman responsible for 100 years with Streams in the Desert, consider Overflowing Faith: Lettie Cowman and Streams in the Desert.

 Overflowing Faith makes a great companion to the devotional itself.